How to Create a Homemade Rosemary and Eucalyptus Deodorant

 Deodorants are primarily used for odor control and not for eliminating sweat.
 Our body odor is caused from the bacterial breakdown of sweat.
 The ingredients in deodorants are designed to either eliminate or mask the smell caused by the bacteria.

-Antiperspirants are designed to prevent our body producing sweat by blocking it and stopping it reach the skin surface.
-The main active ingredient that has caused increased alarm bells to ring out across the world is aluminium.
+Antiperspirants are designed to prevent our body from producing sweat by blocking it and stopping it from reaching the skin surface.
+The main active ingredient that has caused increased alarm is aluminium.

 For me, I want a totally natural product with a handful of easily recognizable ingredients (not a list of 20+, most of which I have never heard of) that are effective without causing any harmful side effects.

 I also favor real fragrances and definitely not synthetic copies, and I certainly want to avoid toxins and chemicals.
 I also want products that do not cost the earth.
 Sound impossible?